 Chau Long Market is a “wet market,” or a traditional food market, where people shop for their everyday foods.
 A wet market is the opposite of a market that sells clothes or toys or other products.
 The term wet market can also refer to the fact that I have yet to walk through one where the floor was not wet, from constant rinsing of food remnants.
 It is often, not a pretty sight.
 In fact, it can be a little bit of culture shock.

 I love food markets in Europe, and markets like Santa Catarina Market in Barcelona or the Mercato Albinelli in Modena are simply stunning to walk through, to experience.
-Everything all clean, and orderly, with lovely lighting, and foods often in a ready to eat form.
+Everything all clean, and orderly, with lovely lighting, and foods often in a ready to eat from.

 But wet markets in Southeast Asia are totally different.
 They are an assault on the senses.
 Chau Long Market in Hanoi was no different.
 Low ceilings, narrow walkways, poor lighting, it was just like so many other wet markets in Southeast Asia.

 Being Intimidated by Chau Long Market

 Chau Long Market is located just north of the Old Quarter in Hanoi, just off of Truc Bac Lake.
 We had spent a few days in the neighborhood at a friend’s apartment and had walked passed the market several times.
 Our pho shop and cafe were just a stone’s throw away, at the edge of the market, and facing the lake.

 Every time I walked past Chau Long Market, though, it looked intimidating.
 I knew if I followed the narrow and darkened alleys into the market, I would find a traditional wet market.
 I knew the familiar sites and sounds, and most importantly smells, that would greet me.